SebastianUA/terraform/aws/examples/codecommit/README.md

 - `codecommit_repository_arn` - The ARN of the repository
 - `codecommit_repository_clone_url_http` - The URL to use for cloning the repository over HTTPS.
 - `codecommit_repository_clone_url_ssh` - The URL to use for cloning the repository over SSH.
+- `codecommit_repository_tags_all` - A map of tags assigned to the resource, including those inherited from the provider default_tags configuration block.
+- `codecommit_approval_rule_template_approval_rule_template_id` - The ID of the approval rule template
+- `codecommit_approval_rule_template_creation_date` - The date the approval rule template was created, in RFC3339 format.
+- `codecommit_approval_rule_template_last_modified_date` - The date the approval rule template was most recently changed, in RFC3339 format.
+- `codecommit_approval_rule_template_last_modified_user` - The Amazon Resource Name (ARN) of the user who made the most recent changes to the approval rule template.
+- `codecommit_approval_rule_template_rule_content_sha256` - The SHA-256 hash signature for the content of the approval rule template.
+- `codecommit_approval_rule_template_association_id` - The name of the approval rule template and name of the repository, separated by a comma (,).

 ## Authors